ratatui/ratatui-website/src/content/docs/tutorials/crates-tui/app-async.md

 }
 ```

-## StatefulWidget
+## Draw

-Finally, you can update the render the methods in `App` to replace placeholder data with the data
+Finally, you can update the render using the new information to replace placeholder data with the
-from the results or the prompt value:
+data from the results or the prompt value.

+### Results

 ```rust title="src/app.rs"
 impl App {